-- Scan for and attempt to recover bad sectors.
-Mark the checkbox to additionally process sectors marked bad in the file system metadata for the purpose of their possible recovery. - 4.
-The operation will be performed immediately after confirmation.
+• Scan for and attempt to recover bad sectors.
+Mark the checkbox to additionally process sectors marked bad in the file system metadata for the purpose of their possible recovery.

 Check Archive Integrity

 The program provides the ability to check integrity of a backup image.
 The function allows distinguishing between valid and corrupted images before using them.
 The Check Archive Integrity Wizard will help you do that.